oO-MorbaK-Oo/npp-filters/README.md

 ## Build and Run

 ### Windows
-The Windows samples are built using the Visual Studio 2022 IDE.
+The Windows program is built using the Visual Studio 2022 IDE.

 ### Linux
-The Linux samples are built using makefiles.
+The Linux program is built using makefiles.
 To use the makefiles, just run make:
 ```
 $ make
 ```